HEALTHY GROWTH manifesto

 Although the healthy leadership principles are vital to healthy leadership, much of the time, just like any operating system, they might be less visible or obvious then the practices themselves.
 In fact, we know that they create the engine that enables the apps: our healthy leadership practices.
 The alignment between principles and practices is key, particularly with today’s worker who deeply values authenticity and integrity.

-In our client work for over 23 years, we have witnessed firsthand how these principles and practices enable leaders to inspire growth for all parties in our new, rapidly evolving world of work.
+In our client work for over 23 years, we have witnessed firsthand how these principles (mindset) and practices (skillset) enable leaders to inspire growth for all parties in our new, rapidly evolving world of work.
 Principles and practices that distinguished great leaders yesterday are basic requirements today.
 Sustained remote work challenges and the desire of team members to see the human behind the leader are forcing leaders to elevate their games to be more human, more connected, more engaged, clearer, more positive, and more vulnerable.

 Healthy leadership is a process, not an event.
 Like staying in good shape, you must exercise each day, but you don’t exactly know when you’ll see the results.
 You can’t run for ten miles one morning and expect to see the benefits that evening.
 The challenge is, you feel the pain without knowing when you will see the gain.
 You must trust the process.
 So, let’s discuss how you can strengthen your leadership muscle.